 The Search Begins

-The initial list of potential nominees is gathered online beginning September 4, 2012 by Sports America, Inc., which has worked with McDonald’s in connection with the McDonald’s All American Games since its inception in 1978.
-Names are submitted by the following groups:
+The initial list of potential nominees is gathered online beginning in September.
+The practice of nominating players dates back to the first game in 1978.
+Currently, names are submitted by the following approved parties:

 There is no set number of how many high school senior players can be nominated throughout the country.